 A rendering of the Long Thành International Airport plan in the southern province of Đồng Nai.
 Photo courtesy of Airports Corporation of Việt Nam

-In addition, the Government has also proposed naming the Việt Nam Air Traffic Management Corp (VATM) as the investor of the control tower and other safety features.
-VATM would need to raise an estimated VNĐ3.22 trillion ($138.8 million) for the purpose.
+In addition, the Government has proposed that the Việt Nam Air Traffic Management Corp should be the investor of the control tower and other safety features.

-In addition, the Government has proposed building two additional roads to enhance better connections between the city and the new airport.
+The Government has also proposed building two additional roads to enhance better connections between the city and the new airport.

 The airport will be built in three phases over three decades, and is expected to become the country’s largest airport.